 - Colorado Wheat Variety Database: This database encompasses replicated trial results from Colorado, Kansas, Oklahoma, and several other public state trials, so producers throughout the Plains can benefit.
 It is an excellent, easy-to-use resource that allows you to dig into data from single location, multiple locations, multiple years, and also allows for head-to-head variety comparisons.
 We suggest that users start by looking at “Single Location Trial Data”, selecting the location nearest to you, and repeating this step for several years of data for that location.
 Check for varieties that tend to be consistently toward the top.
 Afterwards, look at “Multiple Location Trial Data,” which will allow you to look at yields spanning a wider geographical region instead of a single location for one, two, three, or four years combined.
 Depending on region and number of years selected, you might be looking at more than 15 replicated trials combined.
 Thus, if a given variety remains a top yielding variety across all these replicated trials, it is a pretty good argument that you should at least look at that variety’s characteristics and consider it in your farming operation.
 Finally, after selecting a few potential candidates based on their performance, we suggest that users click on “Head-to-head comparisons”, so they can test whether those candidates performed statistically different over a wide range of environments.
 Click the link above to access the Colorado database.

-- Narrow down the number of varieties in your list to a few solid candidates.
+- Narrow down the number of varieties in your list to a few good candidates.

 After selecting several varieties that have shown good adaptability and stability in your region, the list needs to be narrowed down to the number of varieties you intend to plant.
 Ideally, at least two or three varieties (or a blend of two or three varieties) should be planted to spread the risk on your acres.
-Select varieties that are adapted and resistant/tolerant to the major concerns in your operation, but that have contrasting characteristics such as different maturities or disease resistance characteristics.
-This will help buffer the risk of a single event compromising production of the whole operation.
+Select varieties that are adapted and resistant/tolerant to the major concerns in your region, but that have contrasting characteristics such as different maturities or disease resistance characteristics.
+This will help buffer the risk of a single event compromising production of the whole operation and can help spreading out harvest dates so not all varieties are ready at the same time.
 Some factors to consider include:

 - Production system: For producers who graze their wheat before taking it for grain (dual-purpose producers), selecting a variety with good forage yield, medium to late first hollow stem, Hessian fly, barley yellow dwarf, and wheat streak mosaic resistance; and good recovery from grazing is very important.
 Another consideration is whether the crop will be irrigated or dryland.
 Wheat varieties differ in their straw strength.
 There are a few varieties that should be restricted to dryland use, due to their below-average straw strength.
-A history of feral rye in the field would suggest the need for a Clearfield variety and this plays an important role in variety selection.
-Double-cropping wheat following soybeans may require varieties with excellent tillering potential and possibly early- to medium-early maturity to compensate for the delayed development due to late planting.
-No-till producers in western Kansas might be looking for tall varieties with good straw production potential to help improve water retention in the soil, so this could also play a role in selecting a variety.
+A history of feral rye in the field would suggest the need for a Clearfield or Co-AXium variety and this plays an important role in variety selection.
+Double-cropping wheat following soybeans in central Kansas, or following corn in western Kansas, may require varieties with excellent tillering potential to compensate for the delayed development due to late planting.
+No-till producers in western Kansas might be looking for tall varieties with good straw production potential to help improve water retention in the soil for the subsequent crop, so this could also play a role in selecting a variety.

 - Tolerance to abiotic factors: Depending on the region of the state where your farm is located, it will be subjected to different abiotic stresses.
 Acid soils are a major concern in south central, central, and north central Kansas, and varieties that have good low soil pH tolerance are warranted.
 Meanwhile, drought is a dominant factor in western Kansas, and varieties with better drought tolerance should be favored there.
 Varieties differ in their tolerance to abiotic stresses, and selecting a variety with better tolerance to the major limiting factor in your operation will allow the variety’s potential to be more easily achieved.

 - Disease resistance: Variety selection can help reduce the risk to many of the most common and damaging diseases in Kansas.
 Selecting varieties with good stripe rust and leaf rust resistances can reduce the risk of severe disease problems and the need for foliar fungicide in the spring.
 However, due to a potential race change for both stripe and leaf rusts in 2019, producers are encouraged to scout their fields even if the selected varieties were rated as resistant in the past.
 Producers who are willing to spray a foliar fungicide have more variety options to choose from than those who are not.
 Some varieties have many very good characteristics and yield potential, but lack resistance to some major fungal diseases and thus require a fungicide to maintain their productivity.
 For example, Everest has many good characteristics, such as intermediate head scab resistance, some of the best barley yellow dwarf resistance available, and acid soil and Hessian fly tolerance; however, it is very susceptible to stripe rust.
-If a producer is willing to spray a foliar fungicide, Everest is still a good option.
-This is also true for varieties such as Avery, Denali, WB Grainfield, etc. Diseases such as leaf or stripe rust can be controlled with a foliar fungicide and producers have the option to budget for it in their operation.
+If a producer is willing to spray a foliar fungicide, Everest is still an acceptable option for central and eastern Kansas.
+This is also true for varieties such as Avery, Byrd, WB Grainfield, etc. Diseases such as leaf or stripe rust can be controlled with a foliar fungicide and producers have the option to budget for it in their operation.
 Meanwhile, other diseases require more of a systems management approach and cannot be controlled after they are established.
-These include viral diseases such as wheat streak mosaic and barley yellow dwarf, and can also include a fungal disease such as Fusarium head blight, which is not always successfully controlled with fungicide spraying.
+These include viral diseases such as wheat streak mosaic and barley yellow dwarf, and can also include a fungal disease such as Fusarium head blight, which is not always successfully controlled with fungicide applications due to timing and coverage limitations.
 If these diseases are common concerns in your region, evaluate each variety’s ratings against these constraints and selecting the ones that provide better levels of resistance.